Warped/Composite Phenomenology Simplified

 which is a direct consequence of the Higgs compositeness plus partial compositeness in the gauge sector.
 Similar tests have been also proposed for LH theories, see Refs.~\cite{Burdman:2002ns,Han:2003wu}.
 The second equality in Eq.~(\ref{pcsumrule}) is certainly harder to verify, due to the difficulty in measuring the coupling $g_{HH\rho^*\rho^*}$.
 The latter can be extracted from the associated production $q\bar q \to \rho^* \to \rho^* V$, with $V=h,W_L,Z_L$.

-Another unique feature of the partial compositeness scenario, as compared to other models like LH theories, is the existence of heavy excitations of the gluon.
-They will have a larger cross section than the neutral weak excitations and will decay exclusively to $tt$, $bb$ and $Tt$, $Bb$ final states (and to two excited quarks if kinematically allowed).
+Another unique feature of the partial compositeness scenario, as compared to other models like LH theories, is the existence of heavy excitations of the gluon, and the $\tilde \rho$ vectors.
+The former will have a larger cross section than the neutral weak excitations and will decay exclusively to $tt$, $bb$ and $Tt$, $Bb$ final states (and to two excited quarks if kinematically allowed).
 Very recently, Ref. \cite{k} has made an in-depth study of the $tt$ channel and shown how to exploit a left-right polarization asymmetry, deriving from $\varphi_{t_R} > \varphi_{t_L}$, to efficiently extract the signal above SM background for gluon excitations of several TeV.
-As explained above, we expect the $Tt$, $Bb$ channels to be also favorable for detection, though a detailed study is needed.

-Discovering the heavy vectors $\tilde \rho$ at the LHC will be instead much more difficult, because in their case there is no analog of the $A-\rho$ mixing, and their couplings to the light fermions are extremely suppressed.
+As explained above, we expect the $Tt$, $Bb$ channels to also be favorable for detection, though a detailed study is needed.
+The heavy vectors $\tilde \rho$ are instead much more difficult to discover at the LHC because in their case there is no analog of the $A-\rho$ mixing, and their couplings to the light fermions will be extremely suppressed.
 The associated production $q\bar q\to \rho^* \to \tilde\rho V$, where $V = h, W_L, Z_L$, via a virtual or possibly real $\rho^*$, seems to be the most promising process, though a detailed study is again required.